Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

-\begin{remark} The notation used in \cite[I 10]{W2} for $\Upsilon^\mu_\lambda$ is $\Gamma^\mu_\lambda$, but we have avoided this notation in order not to get it confused with the shalika germs $\Gamma_\lambda(-)$.
-Note also that on pages 856 and 878 of {\em loc. cit.} the confusing notation $\Gamma^{\mu_P}_\lambda$ is used, but this seems to be due to a printing/typographical error.
+\begin{remark} Our $\Upsilon^\mu_\lambda$ is equal to the ''polynomial" component of the set $\Gamma^\mu_{\lambda,\Z}$ defined in \cite[I 10]{W2}.
+It appears that this polynomial component constitutes the primary (if not the exclusive) usage of $\Gamma^\mu_{\lambda,\Z}$ in \cite{W2}.
+We have avoided this notation in order not to get it confused with the Shalika germs $\Gamma_\lambda(-)$.
+Note also that on pages 856 and 878 of {\em loc. cit.} the confusing notation $\Gamma^{\mu_P}_\lambda$ is used, but this seems to be a misprinted $\Gamma^{\mu}_\lambda P$.

-In general, one should think of the elements of $\Upsilon^\mu_\lambda$ Lie-theoretically as follows. $\Z^n$ is the weight lattice of $GL_n$, and each collection of $n$ integers $\lambda_1,\ldots,\lambda_n$ gives a linear form on $\Z^n$ as defined above.
+In general, one should think of the elements of $\Gamma^\mu_{\lambda,\Z}$ and $\Upsilon^\mu_\lambda$ Lie-theoretically as follows. $\Z^n$ is the weight lattice of $GL_n$, and each collection of $n$ integers $\lambda_1,\ldots,\lambda_n$ gives a linear form on $\Z^n$ as defined above.
 On the other hand, $\mu$ gives a parabolic subgroup of $GL_n$, and the (in)equalities above decide that this linear form should (not) vanish on the relative root subspaces of the corresponding Levi subgroup.
 This cuts out a cone in the apartment of $T$.
 Fixing the coordinatewise sum is intersecting this cone with an affine hyperplane.
+Further restricting to the nonnegative part is intersecting with yet another cone, i.e. the positive orthant.
 We remark that the definition of $\Upsilon^\mu_\lambda$ is related to the definition of ''Hecke-regular functions" in \cite[Section 4]{AC}. \end{remark}